Implementing Real-Time Notifications with Laravel: A Complete Guide

 Understanding Laravel Broadcasting

-Laravel's broadcasting system lets you broadcast server-side events to your client-side JavaScript application.
+Laravel's broadcasting system lets you push server-side events to your client-side JavaScript application.
 When something important happens (like a new notification), Laravel fires an event, broadcasts it through a WebSocket server, and your frontend receives it instantly.

 The system works through three main components:

-Setting Up Broadcasting in Laravel
+Setting Up Broadcasting in Laravel 12

-php artisan reverb:install
+php artisan install:broadcasting --reverb

 REVERB_APP_ID=your_app_id